neuronsimulator/nrn/programming/timer.rst

     Description:
-        Start the timer. "stmt" will be called at the end of each interval defined by the argument to timer.seconds(interval).
+        Start the timer.
+The python function will be called at the end of each interval defined by the argument to timer.seconds(interval).